Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/6-using-hp-port.md

     destination address range.
 The destination buffer location ranges from 0x30000000 to 0x3fffffff.

-2. Initializes AXI CDMA IP and does the following:
+2. Initializes the AXI CDMA IP and does the following:

     a.
-Associates a CDMA callback function with AXI CDMA ISR and Enable the Interrupt.
+Associates a CDMA callback function with AXI CDMA ISR and enables the interrupt.

-    This Callback function executes during the CDMA interrupt.
-It sets the interrupt Done and/or Error flags depending on the DMA transfer status.
+        This callback function executes during the CDMA interrupt.
+It sets the interrupt done and/or error flags depending on the DMA transfer status.

-    Application software waits for the Callback function to populate these flags and executes the software according to the status flag.
+        Application software waits for the callback function to populate these flags and executes the software according to the status flag.

     b.
-Configures the CDMA in Simple mode.
+Configures the CDMA in simple mode.

     c.
-Checks the Status register of the CDMA IP to verify the CDMA idle status.
+Checks the status register of the CDMA IP to verify the CDMA idle status.

     d.
 Sets the source buffer starting location, 0x20000000, to the CDMA